areebasiddiqi/jarvisai/PROFIT_DISTRIBUTION.md

 ## Next Steps

-To fully activate the system:
+The system is now ready to use:
-1. Set up external cron service or server cron job
+1. **Users invest** in plans and wait 24 hours
-2. Add CRON_SECRET to environment variables
+2. **Admin triggers** profit distribution when needed
-3. Test the automated distribution
+3. **Monitor** logs and user balances via admin dashboard
-4. Monitor logs and user balances
+4. **24-hour rule** ensures fair profit distribution timing

-The system is ready to distribute profits every hour once the automated trigger is configured! 🚀
+The system now distributes profits on-demand with a 24-hour waiting period per investment plan! 🚀